Online training

 Backpropagation

 Having defined some tensors with the requires_grad property set to .true. and computed another tensor in terms of an expression involving these, we can compute gradients of that tensor with respect to those that it depends on.
 This is achieved using the torch_tensor_backward subroutine.
-For example, for input tensors a and b and an output tensor Q:
+For example, suppose we want to multiply two input tensors a and b to produce an output tensor Q:

 call torch_tensor_from_array(a, in_data1, tensor_layout, torch_kCPU, &